AbhishekMZ/Travel_Agent_Chatbot/README.md

 6. **Results**: View available options with prices and details
 7. **Booking**: Contact the travel desk using the provided email for bookings

-At any point in the conversation, you can type 'start over' to begin a new search.

 ### Example Conversation

 ```